Tips for Picking the Right Security Benchmarking Solution

 Comparing cybersecurity performance to peers adds much-needed context to an organization’s security initiatives.
 However, most organizations aren’t forthcoming with their cybersecurity information.
 In order to effectively compare your performance to other organizations, you need an outside-in approach to benchmarking.

 BitSight’s security ratings take the guesswork out of these comparisons.
 Each rating is backed by robust data accumulated and analyzed by a proprietary algorithm.
-This makes it much easier to compare your rating to those of peers and competitors.
+This makes it much easier to compare your cyber security benchmarks to those of peers and competitors.

 The best security benchmarking solutions also provide details about specific areas within IT security.
 BitSight provides several additional ratings in the categories of compromised systems and diligence.
 These include port security, TLS/SSL certificates, malware servers, potentially exploited machines, botnet risk, and many others.
 These ratings are the best way to determine the areas in which you’re falling short.